 Chief among these products are a wide range of snacks, biscuits (cookies), sweets (candy), chocolate and crisps (potato chips), as well as a collection of beers, sodas and other liquid delights.

-This selection has saved my soul on those rare occasions when my palate rejects Sachertorte and yearns for the sugared or salted objects of my past.
+This selection has saved my soul on those rare occasions when my palate rejects Sachertorte and yearns for the sugared or salted objects of my English past.

 Intriguingly, salt and vinegar crisps, once the sole domain of Bobby’s, now appear semi-regularly in Austrian supermarkets.
 I attribute this development to my pioneering promotional efforts on the flavour’s behalf.

 The store also stocks basic foodstuffs with a British or American flavo(u)r, such as cereals, teas, jams, and peanut butter.
-I will unashamedly admit to a continuing addiction to Branston pickle that has lasted almost 30 years in Austria thanks to Bobby’s excellent service.
+I will unashamedly admit to a continuing addiction to Branston pickle that has lasted 30 years in Austria thanks to Bobby’s excellent service.

 A tip for locals